Governor Walker's Entitlement Reform Plan

 stateís history.
 This bolstering of the stateís safety net will provide

-nearly 100,000 Wisconsin residents who live in poverty with health care
+more than 100,000 Wisconsin residents who live in poverty with health care

 under the stateís Standard Medicaid benefit.